-Vehicle and driver standards are set at national, regional and global level.
+Vehicle and driver standards are set at national, regional and global levels.

-Road vehicle standards are set chiefly to ensure that vehicles meet acceptable safety and environmental standards.
-There is ongoing pressure to ensure that newer vehicles meet improved safety and environmental standards.
+Road vehicle standards are set chiefly to ensure that vehicles meet acceptable safety and environmental standards, and there is ongoing pressure to ensure that newer vehicles meet improved standards.

 Driver standards apply to both private drivers and commercial operators.
-Distinctions are made between the requirements for different types of vehicle - normally lower requirements are set for scooters or other low-powered vehicles than for cars, and more extensive requirements for HGVs and public service vehicles.
+Distinctions are made between the requirements for different types of vehicles- normally lower requirements are set for scooters or other low-powered vehicles compared to those set for cars, and more extensive requirements are set for HGVs and public service vehicles.
 Normally these requirements are met by undertaking a practical and a theoretical test within the home country.
-The driver licence is usually then held by the owner for life- though age or ill-health restrictions may apply.
+The driver's licence is usually then held by the owner for life- though age or ill-health restrictions may apply.
 In some countries it is possible to obtain an International Driver's Licence which enables the user to drive in other countries.
 In most countries drivers also require individual insurance.

-Weight restrictions are particularly important for road maintenance because deterioration is primarily due to accumulated damage from vehicles.
-According to a series of experiments carried out in the late 1950s, called the AASHO Road Test, it was empirically determined that the effective damage done to the road is roughly proportional to the 4th power of axle weight (that is, a 20% increase in axle load produces more than double the damage to the road).
+Weight restrictions are particularly important for road maintenance as road deterioration is primarily due to accumulated damage from vehicles.
+According to the AASHO Road Test, a series of experiments carried out in the late 1950s, it was empirically determined that the effective damage done to a road is roughly proportional to the 4th power of axle weight (that is, a 20% increase in axle load produces more than double the damage to the road).
 In most pavement design methodologies trucks are considered to be the sole cause of pavement deterioration.
-This means that setting appropriate limits weight restrictions, particularly for goods vehicles, is a crucial element of effective road maintenance and management.
+This means that setting appropriate weight restrictions, particularly for goods vehicles, is a crucial element of effective road maintenance and management.